Taking a Drive on the Top-of-the-World Highway

 So we soldiered on.
 And, we had to check out Chicken (for obvious reasons).

-Chicken claims to be the last surviving Gold Rush town, and also that its name was given because early settlers couldn’t agree on how to spell Ptarmigan.
+Chicken claims to be the last surviving Gold Rush town, and its name was given because early settlers couldn’t agree on how to spell Ptarmigan.
 The population, which was said to peak at about 400 residents, is now in the single digits during winter.
-In summer, it surges a wee bit to support the few businesses in town that include a few stores, a miniature golf course, some historic sites, and some reportedly excellent pie.
+In summer, it surges a wee bit to support the few businesses in town, including a few stores, a miniature golf course, some historic sites, a famous saloon, and some reportedly excellent pie.

 We tested just to make sure.
 The pie was indeed delicious, and we declare Chicken worth a quick stop, also for the prime photo opportunities.

-Eventually, the roads improved as we continued on, and on long stretches of smooth highway, we encountered several scenic spots worthy of stopping.
+Now, making our way back from Alaska to The Yukon, the roads eventually improved as we continued on.
+Along the long stretches of smooth highway, we encountered several scenic spots worthy of stopping.
 At Tetlin Junction, we debated a side trip to Tok, the largest town along the way, in order to fill our tank.
-We settled against it and almost paid dearly for that decision.
-We arrived at the border, swerving our truck from side to side to ensure every last drop of fuel was being used.
-We crawled into the first gas station we saw, after 433km of driving, and were substantially relieved that we made it.
+Instead, we settled against it, headed east back towards Canada, and almost paid dearly for that decision.
+We arrived at the Alcan Border crossing and were welcomed home into Canada, swerving our truck from side to side to ensure every last drop of fuel was being used.
+As we crawled into the first gas station, we saw, after 433km of driving, we were substantially relieved that we had made it.

-Ensure you have a full tank of gas (and maybe some extra in a jerry can), even though gas is available in Chicken and Tok (off the main route).
-Consider having paper maps on hand (phone connections are scant), water, snacks, and a photo card with lots of space on it.
+On the morning before we ventured out we made sure we had a full tank of gas (and maybe some extra in a jerry can), even though gas was available in Chicken and Tok (off the main route).
+We made sure to bring paper maps on hand considering phone connections are scant.
+And we stocked up on water, snacks, and memory cards with lots of space on them.

 We completed the trip in a Jeep Wrangler from Overland Yukon.
 (And that’s what we woke up in while in Dawson City!
 It has an awesome tent on top of the roof.)
 We would not recommend doing this drive in a non-4X4 vehicle – if weather affects the roads at all along the route, it could get messy.
 Also, check into the tourism office in Dawson City for reports on road conditions before setting off.